cdown/psi-notify/README.md

 to tweak these depending on your hardware, machine behaviour, and normal workloads.

+You can reload the config without restarting by sending `SIGHUP` to psi-notify.

 Look at the "config format" section below to find out more about what a valid config looks like.